1Password Review: Quick Expert Summary

 What is 1Password’s Travel Mode?

 Travel Mode allows you to temporarily hide information from all your devices.
 Only the vaults that you’ve marked as “Safe for Travel” will be visible.
-Turning off the Travel Mode restores your access to all of your data.

 This unique feature allows you to secure any information that you would not be comfortable sharing if asked to turn over your unlocked devices at a country’s border.